 Granite, marble and stone are natural stones, which are susceptible to pitting and fissures.
 Vinegar can destroy the sealant protecting the stone, making your kitchen countertop dull and cracked.

-You should use washing-up liquid and a microfibre cloth to clean natural stone.
-You could also try making a homemade granite cleaner by filling a spray bottle with a quarter cup of rubbing alcohol, three drops of dish soap, and water.
+You should use washing up liquid and a microfibre cloth to clean natural stone.
+You could also use a specialist granite cleaner product, or try making a homemade granite cleaner by filling a spray bottle with a quarter cup of rubbing alcohol, three drops of dish soap, and water.

 Vinegar is excellent for breaking down stubborn grime, but its acidity can also break down the inside of your dishwasher.

 Your dishwasher is full of metal components that are sensitive to acid, so I don’t recommend using vinegar to clean it.

 Instead, you could try cleaning your dishwasher with bicarbonate of soda.
 Sprinkle a tiny amount of bicarbonate of soda onto the dishwasher floor, then leave it undisturbed with the door closed for several hours.

 Finally, run a cycle without any dishes in the machine, letting the bicarbonate of soda fight any food residue.

 6. Steam Irons